auth0/docs/articles/quickstart/backend/laravel/01-authorization.md

 In more detail:

 * `authorized_issuers` is an array of allowed token issuers.
-In this case it would simply be an array with just your tenant URL.
+In this case, it would simply be an array with just your tenant URL.
 * `api_identifier` is the **Identifier** field of the API [created above](#configure-auth0-apis).
 * `supported_algs` is the **Signing Algorithm** field of the API [created above](#configure-auth0-apis).
 This value should be an array but only have a single value, `RS256`.